MartinJanev/MartinJanev/README.md

 ![Student, Scout and Volunteer](https://github.com/MartinJanev/MartinJanev/blob/main/banner.png)

 <h3 align="center">💻 Second-year student at the Faculty of Computer Science and Engineering in Skopje.</h3>
 <h4>Aspiring to create a better world through community work and scouting.
-I am a problem solver eager to step outside my comfort zone.
+I am a problem solver, who is eager to step outside my comfort zone.
 As a curious programmer, I’m passionate about tackling complex challenges in AI and data science, ensuring everything I do is well-planned and executed precisely.
 </h4>

   <p>⚜️ Scout member at <a href="https://www.ekvinoks.mk"> SU Equinox - Shtip</a></p>
   <p>👨🏼 Volunteer at  <a href="https://scout.org.mk/">Scout Assosiation of Macedonia</a></p>
-  <p>🟥 Member at  <a href="https://eestec.mk/">EESTEC LC Skopje</a> and International IT Projects Team member at <a href="https://eestec.net/">EESTEC</a></p>
+  <p>🟥 Member at  <a href="https://eestec.mk/">EESTEC LC Skopje</p>

 ---

-🌱 I’m currently learning - **Phyton, Shell**
+🌱 I’m currently learning - **Phyton, Shell, React**

 👷‍♂️ Currently working on the project **TBD**